rpandolfo/Bike_Sales_Visualization_Excel/README.md

 - Created calculated columns for deeper insights
 - Built summary tables for quick interpretation and decision-making

----

-## 📊 Visualization

-- Designed column, line, and pie charts to communicate patterns clearly
-- Used dynamic ranges and labels to improve chart accuracy and readability

----
 This project strengthened my ability to analyze data using Excel’s core functions, build organized spreadsheets, and present insights visually.